-People experience two main types of pain.
-Nociceptive pain refers to expected, physiologic pain in response to bodily injury, such as a bruise, sprain, burn, cut or infection.
+People can experience two types of pain.
+"Normal" pain in response to bodily injury, such as a bruise, sprain or burn, is called nociceptive pain.
 In contrast, neuropathic pain arises when the nerves that transmit pain signals are damaged.
-The damaged nerves subsequently send inappropriate and often unprovoked pain signals.
-Sensations associated with neuropathic pain typically include aching, burning, stabbing, tingling and a shock-like feeling.
+Sensations associated with neuropathic pain typically include aching, burning, stabbing or an electrical shock feeling.
 People with neuropathic pain often experience a combination of pain sensations.
-Several conditions and disorders can give rise to neuropathic pain and shock-like pain.
+Several neurological disorders can give rise to neuropathic pain.

-Occipital neuralgia is a pain disorder caused by irritation or damage to one of the paired occipital nerves, which exit the spine at either side of the base of the skull.
-Sporadic shock-like or shooting pains occur in conjunction with burning, aching or throbbing pain that begins at the nape of the neck and radiates upward over the back of the head.
+Occipital neuralgia is a pain disorder caused by irritation or damage to the occipital nerves.
+Sporadic shock-like or shooting pains occur in conjunction with continuous burning, aching or throbbing pain that begins at the nape of the neck and radiates upward over the back of the head.
 Pain may also occur on the side of the head or behind the eye.
-Certain types of neck movement may provoke the pain of occipital neuralgia.
-Possible causes of irritation or injury to the occipital nerves include trauma to the back of the head, chronic neck muscle tension, arthritis of the spine bones of the neck, degenerative disc disease in the neck, diabetes-related nerve damage and tumors that compress the nerves.
+Certain types of neck movement may provoke pain.
+Possible causes of irritation or injury to the occipital nerves include trauma to the back of the head, chronic neck muscle tension, arthritis of the spine bones of the neck, degenerative disk disease in the neck, diabetes-related nerve damage and tumors that compress the nerves.

 Multiple sclerosis is a chronic neurological condition characterized by inflammation of the nerves of the brain and body.
-The disease process leads to loss of myelin, a substance that surrounds and protects the nerves, and aids in the transmission of nerve signals.
+The disease process leads to loss of myelin, a substance that insulates the nerves and aids in the transmission of nerve signals.
 People with multiple sclerosis may have abnormalities of the pain nerves, which can lead to shock-like, shooting, burning or stabbing sensations.
-Lhermitte sign -- an electrical shock sensation that radiates down the spine with bending the head toward the chest -- is a classic symptom of multiple sclerosis.
+Lhermitte's sign -- an electrical shock sensation that radiates down the spine with bending the head toward the chest -- is a classic symptom of multiple sclerosis.
 People with multiple sclerosis may also experience symptoms of trigeminal neuralgia.